 A body is an index of passing time.
 Skin protects us as it shows shifting bones, bruising, muscles loosening and tightening, and freckles and wrinkles forming.
 I think of this as a transient fashion of skin, including the revealing way a blush decorates one’s cheek, freckles form constellations on an arm, or hair creates sheen on skin’s matte surface.

 My skin is very sensitive and I blush easily.
 I have dermatographia, a condition in which one’s immune system releases excessive amounts of histamine, causing capillaries to dilate and welts to appear (lasting about thirty minutes) when the hypersensitive skin’s surface is lightly scratched.
 This allows me to painlessly draw on my skin with just enough time to photograph the results.
-Even though I can direct this ephemeral response by drawing on it, the reaction is involuntary, much like the uncontrollable nature of a blush.

 I also make wallpaper and collage with photographs of my skin cut into decorative designs, then attached to the wall or onto board.
 I use these collages to decorate my skin by scanning the patterns and making them into temporary tattoos.
 Then I place the tattoos back on my body as an additional layer for the fashion of skin.
 The tattoos are red and pink shades of sensitivity so I can adorn myself with a longer lasting, intentional welt or blush.

 Ariana Page Russell creates images that explore the skin as a document of human experience, using her own hypersensitive flesh to illustrate the ways we expose, express, adorn and articulate ourselves.